 - Providing art shows for public school children.

-- Securing seed money from the Community Preservation Corporation for renovation of the Belcher House
+- Securing seed money from the Community Preservation Corporation for exterior restoration of the Belcher House.

 The Ladies Library Association resigned from the General Federation of Women’s Clubs in 2001, and in 2005 the name of the Association was changed to The Randolph Women’s Club.

 Today, the Randolph Women’s Club owns the Jonathan Belcher House and is responsible for its’ maintenance and preservation.
-In addition to caring for and renovating this historic house, the club provides scholarships to Randolph students, supports DOVE (Domestic Violence Ended), the Delta Academy (for young women), local Veterans, people with Autism, local artists, and the Randolph’s Food Pantry.
+In addition to caring for and renovating this historic house, the club provides scholarships to Randolph students, supports DOVE (Domestic Violence Ended), local Veterans, people with Autism, local artists, and the Randolph’s Food Pantry.